NixOS/org/doc/github-org-owners.md

 - Messaging in the [Github org owners help desk Matrix room](https://matrix.to/#/%23org_owners:nixos.org).

 ### Authority and processes
-This team's role is to manage and unblock users of the github.com/NixOS GitHub organization.
-The @NixOS/steering gives them autonomy to handle small day-to-day tasks and expects them to escalate bigger decisions.
+This team's role is to manage and unblock users of the NixOS GitHub organization.
+The [Steering Committee (SC)](./governance.md) gives them autonomy to handle small day-to-day tasks and expects them to escalate bigger decisions.

 All org owners can individually take care of implementing:
 - Decisions by bodies that have the authority to make GitHub org changes such as: